wearekickback/contracts/README.md

 Edit `.deployment.js` and fill in the company mnemonic and Infura key (obtain from 1Password).

-Now run:

-- `yarn deploy:local` - for deploying to local, private chain, e.g. Ganache.
-This will also call a script to update the `app` and `server` repo clones if you've checked them out as sibling folders.

-## NPM publishing

 Releases are done automatically via CI.
 Prior to doing a release, ensure the latest compiled contracts have been deployed to both test nets and the `mainnet`: